ck37/tree-sitter-pandoc-markdown/docs/papers/readme.md

 This directory contains references to academic papers and technical documents relevant to the development of tree-sitter-pandoc-markdown.
 Papers cover topics including incremental parsing, GLR parsing algorithms, markdown specifications, and document parsing.

+## 📖 Quick Start

+**[Read key-insights.md](key-insights.md)** for a comprehensive summary of the most relevant insights from all papers, organized by topic and application to this project.

 ---

 ## 1. Efficient and Flexible Incremental Parsing (1997)